Danny Willems -- Work In Progress

 echo uas | sudo tee -a /etc/initramfs-tools/modules

-7) Rebuild initramfs and sanity-check
+7) Rebuild and check

 sudo update-initramfs -u